 To apply to become a Michigan notary public, you must be at least 18 years of age and a resident of the county in which you request appointment (NOT the county where you work).
 Only an out-of-state resident must apply in the Michigan county where the principal place of business is located.

 Application Process in St. Joseph County

-- Applicant submits application and $10.00 to Secretary of State.
+- Applicant submits application and $10 nonrefundable application fee to the State of Michigan.

-- Office of the Great Seal reviews application and may conduct background check.
+- Office of the Great Seal reviews and processes application.